fbot-a/InsightCore/README.md

 # InsightCore

-**InsightCore** is a lightweight, modular C++ engine for building algorithmic trading systems.
+InsightCore is a lightweight, modular C++ engine for **developing algorithmic trading logic**.

-It is designed as a core logic module ("trading brain") to analyze market data, run strategies, manage risk, and return trade signals.
+It is not a plug-and-play trading bot — it is a low-level framework that helps you design and structure your own strategies, risk models, and decision-making systems.

-This version includes a minimal working implementation using RSI and EMA logic.
+This version includes a minimal example using RSI and EMA.
-Future versions can be extended with machine learning models, broker adapters, and real-time execution systems.
+Future versions can integrate machine learning models, broker adapters (e.g. MT5 bridge), and real-time data handling.

 ---